Jump down to the schedule, assignments, or policies (including my AI policy).

 - Lecture Slides and Recordings: Google Drive (use Davidson SSO)

-- Design Documentation: here
+- Design Doc guidance: here

 - Discussion/Questions: Slack (contact Dr. Williams if you have not received the Slack link)

-- Office Hours: Tuesday/Thursday: 10:00-11:00 AM and 1:00-2:30 PM
+- Office Hours: Tuesday/Thursday from 9:00-10:45 AM and 1:00-2:30 PM

 - I am also usually available for a few minutes after class